sirwalterrrich/-Robo-DeMo-1000/README.md

 Computer Vision is achieved by using Viam's built-in CV/ML features

 A People Detector was developed to trigger on people.
-Vision -> mlmodel
+Vision -> mlmodel This script uses the ElevenLabs API for speech to text generation and pygame libraries for audio output.

+## Features

+motivator_demotivator_1000.py

+This script uses the ElevenLabs AI voice service to generate speech from text.

+The text come from lists(motivations, demotivations, motivations2 ) of AI generated phrases (chatGPT) that would either motivate or demotivate a distance runner.

+Once executed, the messaging is at random.
+A random message from the list will be selected to be played.
+The script saves the audio file as output.mp3

+# Future work:
+I hope to use Computer Vision facial recognition models to trigger the type of selected messages.

+For example, if the person looks super stressed during a run then tell them something motivational or funny.

+Future work: Save the output.mp3 files for later use to save on bandwidth and ElevenLabs API Usage.

 Future work0: Custom head up display using a Flask Web App - Started on this 4/20/24